toggio/pseudoRandom/README.md

 ### Features

 - **Versatile**: Supports seed initialization and re-seeding for repeatable sequences.
-- **Cross-platform Compatibility**: Works seamlessly in PHP, Python, and JavaScript environments.
+- **Cross-platform Compatibility**: Works seamlessly in PHP, Python, JavaScript, C# and other environments.
 - **Deterministic Outputs**: Given the same seed and parameters, pseudoRandom will produce the indetical output across all supported languages, ideal for synchronized systems.
 - **Cryptography Support**: Enables the creation of pseudo-random sequences that can be shared between client and server (for example, JavaScript and PHP) for encrypting and decrypting data with secure cryptographic algorithms.
 - **Flexible Seed Initialization**: Allows custom seed setting or defaults to the current epoch time in seconds if no seed is provided, ensuring unique sequences for each instance.